sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

 Features
 --------

+* Replaceable header image for the whole site or site sections.
+To have new top image, add image with ``topimage`` shortname into desirable location on site.
+Default image size is 993*107px.

+  In case you upload higher image - it will not be completely displayed unlesss you configure ``logo_min_height`` value in 'Diazo theme' panel -> 'Parameter expressions' tab.
+Replace default value 107 with a new header height.

+* Right top area is reserved for a portlet.
+The first portlet from right column is displayed there.

+* Basic edits via 'Diazo theme' panel (/@@theming-controlpanel)

+  Open 'Advanced settings' tab in 'Diazo theme' panel.
+In 'Parameter expressions' field replace default values for the following parameters to modify:

+  - column width: update values for ``columnonewidth`` and ``columntwowidth`` (numbers only)
+  - links colors: update values for ``links_color``, ``hover_links_color``, and ``visited_links_color`` (be carefull to insert valid css colors instead of default ones)
+  - slogan: update text for ``site_description``, replace default slogan 'Free Theme for Plone' with a new one.

+ In case Schools theme gets broken after your modifying the above parameters - try reinstalling the theme to revert to default parameters.

 * Carousel Banner

   Schools Plone Theme can contain carousel banner(s) on the front page.
 Changeable set of rotating banners can be added to